 Lamps are typically stationary and sit on a table, desk, or dresser to light up a room or smaller area near the lamp.

 Lamps tend to put off a softer light by using filtered light bulbs or something like a lamp shade.
-They can also offer a room that has a homey feeling.
+They can also offer a room that homey feeling.

 For a long time, these types of lamps had limitations.
 Today, there are more varieties from which to choose.